 Failing the job interview by using the wrong interviewing techniques happens quite often to job seekers who haven’t taken the time to prepare for the job interview and research the organization.

 Focusing on what to do or say in a job interview is vital to securing an offer.
 You worked very hard to get an interview by writing an attention-grabbing resume and cover letter, so don’t blow your chances by not understanding the correct interviewing techniques and strategies.

-While you work on the important aspects of interviewing and following up after the job interview, you need to keep in mind things that will decrease your interview success.
-When interviewing for an important position, the last thing you want to do is make a horrible first impression.
+While you work on the essential aspects of interviewing and following up after the job interview, you need to keep in mind things that will decrease your interview success.
+When interviewing for a new position, the last thing you want to do is make a horrible first impression.
 In an interview, you want to be likable and win the respect and attention of the interviewer.

 Things to Avoid Doing at a Job Interview

 It is always a good idea to be pleasant and friendly, but don’t go overboard.
 If you smile too much, it may make it evident to your interviewer that you are overly nervous or you’re not genuine.

 If you have a problem with controlling your nerves and are prone to sweating when nervous, remember to wear lighter clothing.
 The interviewer will not want to shake your clammy hand or see your sweat stains.
 Wear a light undershirt that is designed to soak up excess perspiration.

 Nobody likes an exaggerator and most potential employers will be able to sniff out your lies.
 If you get the job based on the lies you told in the interview, chances are you will end up being over your head.
 So don’t do it.
 Period.